Melanie Pearson: Feud with Anna Buke

-Relationship with Toadfish Rebecchi
+Relationship with Toadie Rebecchi

 Writers soon established a romantic relationship between Melanie and Toadie.
 The storyline was written in such a way that viewers were unaware that the characters were dating.
 Moloney thought it was a good way to start the plot, telling Ellis: "The writers have been very clever in the way the romance is divulged to viewers.
 Mackenzie Hargreaves (Georgie Stone) sets it up that Toadie is unfairly treating Melanie at work – only for it to be revealed, with no real clues, that they are in fact having a fling!"
 The couple previously went on a disastrous date after meeting through a dating app, and they eventually agreed to be friends.
 Ellis noted that something obviously must have happened between them to make them change their minds, but questioned why they kept the relationship a secret.
 Moloney explained that they both thought they would be judged because the romance formed in the office.
 He liked that the age gap between them is not raised until later.
 He also said that they are two consenting adults who are having fun and not hurting anyone.
 Moloney called Melanie "fun and spontaneous" and continued "She has no hang-ups, and she likes Toadie just for being him.
 They're both at a stage in their lives where they want to seize the moment and enjoy themselves.
 Toadie enjoys just being silly again."
 Toadie and Melanie are almost caught when Terese Willis (Rebekah Elmaloglou) unexpectedly enters the law office, while Melanie is on her knees, forcing her to hide under Toadie's desk.
 They later decide to use Mackenzie's accusations as a way to cover up their romance.
 Moloney told Ellis that he and Cowden were enjoying the storyline while they could, knowing that there would be "roadblocks" for their characters in the future, including commitment issues and Toadie's children.